SanicBTW/refracta/Status.md

 ### Exceptions

 Some parts of the code will throw a simple string instead of an exception, maybe I should extend the Exception class and make my own to properly throw.

+### Comments

+Can't help but NOT add comments while writing the code, the minimum is adding the links to the original file, but I know I should do better with comments, sorry.